TIERGARTENSTRASSE 4 IN BERLIN: THE EUTHANASIA PROGRAM

 The number of victims is large, the number of convicted perpetrators is small.”

-For years after Richard Serra’s sculpture was turned into a memorial and the insertion of a plaque in 1989, a such commemoration was criticized for inadequate memorization of the victims of the euthanasia program.
+For years after Richard Serra’s sculpture was turned into a memorial and the insertion of a plaque in 1989, such commemoration was criticized for inadequate memorization of the victims of the euthanasia program.
 While the twelve-meter-long ‘Berlin junction’ is hard to be ignored from a distance, the commemorative plaque is not visible enough.
 A new phase of discussion was initiated in the XXI century by the still-alive relatives of the euthanasia victims, who had actively appealed to the Federal and Berlin state governments for appropriate commemoration.
 As late as October 26, 2007, two informational plaques with text in German and English, with brief information about the villa at Tiergartenstrasse 4, the euthanasia program, and Christian Wirth as the notorious perpetrator were placed at the two glass bus stops next to the Philarmonie.
 The plaques were sponsored by a local entrepreneur and designed by Ronnie Goltz, an author of several ‘bus-shelter’ memorials in Berlin since 1995.
-In march 2022 after the dismantling of the former bus stops, new informational boards were installed on the sidewalk of Tiergartenstrasse.
+In march 2022 after the dismantling of the former bus stops, new informational boards were installed on the sidewalk of Tiergartenstrasse in Berlin.

-Fortunately, the two bus stop plaques were not the final commemoration word to the victims of the euthanasia program and in January 2008 a gey memorial to the bus created by Horst Hoheisel and Andreas Knitz was installed a few dozens of steps behind the ‘Berlin junction’ sculpture.
-It is a mobile memorial and it was initially installed at Weissenau Psychiatric Center near Ravensburg: it would stand at Tiergartenstrasse for a year until January 2009 to be moved to Brandenburg An Der Havel and to many locations in the following years.
-A year before, in April 2007, the pupils of Knobelsdorff Upper School Center marked the original location of the Tiergartenstrasse 4 villa with blue tapes on the ground.
+Fortunately, the two bus stop plaques were not the final commemoration word to the victims of the euthanasia program and in January 2008 a gey memorial to the bus created by Horst Hoheisel and Andreas Knitz was installed a few dozen steps behind the ‘Berlin junction’ sculpture.
+It is a mobile memorial and it was initially installed at Weissenau Psychiatric Center near Ravensburg: it would stand at Berlin’s Tiergartenstrasse for a year until January 2009 to be moved to Brandenburg An Der Havel and to many locations in the following years.
+A year before, in April 2007, the pupils of Knobelsdorff Upper School Center marked the original location of the Tiergartenstrasse 4 villa with blue tape on the ground.
 In 2011 the German Bundestag finally agreed on the necessity of creating a new memorial and the competition of design saw the works of twenty-seven authors.
 The winning project was by architect Ursula Wilms (born 1963, one of the creators of the ‘Topography of Terror’ memorial), Austrian artist Nikolaus Koliusis (born 1953), and the landscape architect Heinz-Willi Hallmann (born 1940).
 The new memorial was unveiled on September 2, 2014, at a cost of 600 000 euros.

 A new memorial placed next to the ‘Berlin junction’, is a transparent glass wall of blue color 24 meters in length, located in the middle of the brick-layered ground.
 This glass wall symbolizes the conventional division of the people into those regarded worthy and those unworthy of life in the Third Reich.
 Not in parallel but next to it is an anthracite-colored concrete panel with informational plaques devoted to the Nazi euthanasia killing program and why it is still an important issue nowadays.